Hall of Justice Repair & Reuse Project

 Los Angeles County

-AC Martin was awarded the contract for the Hall of Justice Repair and Reuse Project, a renovation and upgrade of an existing County of Los Angeles building located in downtown Los Angeles.
-The Clark/AC Martin Design-Build Team proceeded with the repair and restoration of the building in August of 2011.
+The Hall of Justice Repair and Reuse Project is a renovation and upgrade of an existing County of Los Angeles building located in downtown Los Angeles.
 The 335,000 SF project features 308,000 SF of office space equipped with entirely new mechanical, electrical and plumbing systems that tie back into the existing central plant.

 This is a restoration/reuse project that involved gutting the building and replacing the MEP system while taking care to keep many of the historic elements intact.
 The marble-clad grand lobby and loggia has been restored, original elevator cabs have been refurbished and installed into new elevators, and the historic staircases and one of the courtrooms and law libraries have been preserved and restored.
 Jail cells from the top floors have been removed, with the historically significant ones preserved for future use.